gitlabhq/terraform-provider-gitlab/docs/data-sources/user.md

 * `current_sign_in_at` - Current user's sign-in date.

--> **Note** Some attributes might not be returned depending on if you're an admin or not.
+-> Some attributes might not be returned depending on if you're an admin or not.
 Please refer to [Gitlab documentation](https://docs.gitlab.com/ce/api/users.html#single-user) for more details.